.

 In addition to automated ICD-10 and CPT coding and client billing, LigoLab’s other innovative lab RCM features include:

-• Upfront demographic and insurance verification
+• Upfront demographic review and insurance verification

 • Insurance discovery services